 Review and approval by the UCC signals that a course:

-The UCC expects that those submitting a course proposal will consult with the subject listing units who offer courses with similar content or learning outcomes.
+The UCC expects that those submitting a course proposal will consult with the subject listing units that offer courses with similar content or learning outcomes.
 The course proposal form includes a field for indicating those subject owners.
-The Lumen Course Proposal System automatically notifies the department chair and designees of those units offering the opportunity to review and comment on the proposal (either by contacting the proposer and/or entering a comment on the proposal.
+The Lumen Course Proposal System automatically notifies the department chair and designees of those units offering the opportunity to review and comment on the proposal (either by contacting the proposer and/or entering a comment on the proposal).
 If relevant subject listing units are not entered by the proposer the proposal will not be approved by the UCC.

 The UCC expects that this process will provide appropriate notification of possible impingement of disciplinary boundaries.
 Any contentions related to disciplinary boundaries should be resolved by the involved subject listing units and/or among the schools and colleges that house those subject listing units.
 If resolution at the department or school/college level is not achieved the issue will be considered by the UCC.